hallta/viber/README.md

 The application implements a basic authentication system:

 ### Features
-- Login required for all pages
+- Login required for the home page
+- Public access to About and Contact pages
 - Session-based authentication
-- Automatic redirect to login page
+- Automatic redirect to login page when accessing protected routes
 - "Remember where you came from" - redirects back to originally requested page after login

 ### Usage
+1. The About and Contact pages are publicly accessible
-1. Visit any page while not logged in
-2. You'll be redirected to the login page
+2. Visiting the home page while not logged in will redirect to the login page
 3. Enter any username and password (all credentials are accepted in this version)
 4. After login, you'll be redirected to your original destination
 5. Use the logout button in the navigation bar to end your session